matias-kovero/AWiB/2-Functions/README.md

 ![](./images/go-back-actions.png)

 Then repeat the previous process.
-Create new action called: **RPACall** and paste the following code:
+Create new action called: **WorkflowCall** and paste the following code:

 ```Javascript
 /**